The Transformation of Dr. Bessel

 The film's sets were designed by the art director Franz Seemann and Bruno Lutz.

 Synopsis

 During the First World War, a German soldier escapes capture on the battlefield by taking the uniform of a French soldier.
-He then marries and settles down in Marseilles, abandoning any sense of national identity.
+He then marries and settles down in Marseille, abandoning any sense of national identity.
 Due to his language skills he is able to become a major success in international commerce.